HaoranChen/haoranchen.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D.
-Candidate at the School of Computer Science, Fudan University, where I work under the supervision of Prof. [Yu-Gang Jiang](https://scholar.google.com/citations?user=f3_FP8AAAAAJ&hl=en) (IEEE Fellow) and Prof. [Zuxuan Wu](https://zxwu.azurewebsites.net/).
+I am a postdoctoral associate at the University of Maryland, College Park working with Prof. [Tom Goldstein](https://www.cs.umd.edu/~tomg/) and Prof. [Furong Huang](https://furong-huang.com/).
+I received my Ph.D. at the School of Computer Science, Fudan University, where I work under the supervision of Prof. [Yu-Gang Jiang](https://scholar.google.com/citations?user=f3_FP8AAAAAJ&hl=en) (IEEE Fellow) and Prof. [Zuxuan Wu](https://zxwu.azurewebsites.net/).
 Before this, I received my BS degree from the University of Michigan.
 My research centers on computer vision, with particular emphasis on **transfer learning** and **continual learning**.
 In the long term, I seek to extend continual learning principles to broader AI systems and tasks, as I believe this represents a crucial step toward achieving artificial general intelligence.
 If you are interested in potential collaborations, please feel free to [email](https://haoranchen.github.io/contact/) me.

 ## News

+- **2026.04**: One paper accepted at ICML 2026!
 - **2025.11**: One paper accepted at AAAI 2026 (Oral)!
 - **2025.09**: One paper accepted at NeurIPS 2025!
 - **2025.06**: One paper accepted at ICCV 2025!